Updated: 7 days ago

 What is the official Sargassum Season?

-Based on scattered reports from clients and colleagues, alongside some research into online reviews, it seems as though the season arrives about the end of February and may continue until mid-late August...
+Based on scattered reports from clients and colleagues, alongside some research into online reviews, and a small but growing set of climate and oceanographic resources, it seems as though the season starts depositing increased algae from about the end of February and may continue until mid-late August.

 Following rather noticeable increases during brief periods of 2015, 2018, and 2019, the University of South Florida has teamed up with NASA under the Optical Oceanography Laboratory and the College of Marine Science to help deliver more visual reporting to help understand and attempt to predict seaweed volumes and movements (original reports).